-If necessary, she can utilize a specific type of genetic testing that evaluates your own unique DNA through the use of a mouth swab right here in our office.
-Your genetic information is evaluated in conjunction with your own unique story, experiences and environmental factors to help guide treatment decisions, and possibly even determine which medication, or nutritional supplements, might be the best option for you.
+Specialty testing can be utilized if necessary, to evaluate your bodies ability to use nutrients from foods and specific types of genetic testing to evaluate your own unique DNA through the use of a mouth swab right here in our office.
+Your genetic information is evaluated in conjunction with your own unique story, experiences and environmental factors to help guide treatment decisions, and possibly even determine why you are vulnerable to certain symptoms, and what medication, or nutritional supplements, might be the best option for you.

 Lydia Henschen completed her Master of Counseling Degree at Huntington University.
 She holds a Bachelor of Science in Psychology with cognates in Christian Counseling, Crisis Counseling, Substance Abuse and Recovery, and Life Coaching with great distinction from Liberty University.
 She is a member of the American Association of Christian Counselors and the American Mental Health Counselors Association.